 Furthermore, every state in India is at various levels of development.
 While some states are highly industrialized and boast every infrastructure available in a developed country, others remain as backward as remote parts of Africa.

-According to latest figures, around 24.39 percent of India is under forest and tree cover.
+According to the latest figures, around 24.39 percent of India is under forest and tree cover.
 These provide ideal breeding grounds for various kinds of flora and fauna.
 A lot of these breed during monsoons.

 Unfortunately, there are several gray patches in personal hygiene among Indians despite rising literacy levels.
-Consequently, hygiene at personal, household, social and industrial level takes a heavy beating which helps to avoid falling sick during monsoon season.
+Consequently, hygiene at personal, household, the social and industrial level takes a heavy beating which helps to avoid falling sick during monsoon season.

 These factors contribute towards making pest control a must after monsoons season.